 The European Court of Human Rights (ECHR), based in Strasbourg, was set up in 1959 under the European Convention on Human Rights.
 Information and documents relating to the history, composition and working of the Court include the HUDOC database of the case law of the Convention, the Court Rules, the text of the Convention and protocols, and dates of ratification.
 The HUDOC case law database covers the European Court of Human Rights, the defunct European Commission on Human Rights (1954-1998), and the Committee of Ministers.
 RSS feeds are available for ECHR news, webcasts and Information Notes.

-The European Database of Asylum Law (EDAL) contains case law from nineteen EU member states interpreting refugee and asylum law, as well as from the European Court of Justice and the European Court of Human Rights.
-It comprises case summaries with links to and/or pdfs of original judgments where available.
+The European Database of Asylum Law (EDAL) contains case law from over 20 EU member states interpreting refugee and asylum law, as well as from the European Court of Justice and the European Court of Human Rights.
+It comprises case summaries with links to and/or PDFs of original judgments where available.
 Additional site sections include Legislation (national, European and international), Country Overview (outlining national asylum systems), Documentation (eg from the UNHCR, Council of Europe etc) and a blog (“Journal”).
 The database is managed by the European Council on Refugees and Exiles (ECRE).
 The site is in English only, though database content is searchable in both English and the original language of the decision.

 This portal provides information on justice and access to judicial procedures throughout the EU, with extensive links to relevant web sites and documents.
 The site is managed by the European Commission’s Directorate-General for Justice.
 The main page has content categorised for citizens, businesses, legal practitioners, and judiciary.